Mirantis/mke-docs/content/docs/operations/kubernetes/kubelet.md

 ### Apply a custom profile to a node

-Hosts can be assigned a custom profile through the `hosts` section of the MKE configuration file, whereas the profile name is an install time argument for the host.
+Hosts can be assigned a custom profile through the `hosts` section of the MKE configuration file, whereas the profile name is an installation time argument for the host.

 The following example configuration applies the `hardworker` custom profile to